byui-cse/itm300-course/source/module-10/project-lab.md

 * <span class="amz-orange-button">Create cluster</span>
 * Cluster name: **VehicleCluster**
+* Use fargate
 * <span class="amz-orange-button">Create</span>
-* Use fargate
 * Wait for the cluster to create

 !!! warning "Cluster"

     Occassionally the learner lab will fail to build the cluster.

+    You can go to cloudformation and rerun the build.

-You may need to create a second cluster and call it VehicleCluster2 if the first one fails.
+    If that fails, create a second cluster and call it VehicleCluster2 and use it instead.

 ### Create a task definition